-5-minute read - By Andrea Powers, April 26, 2023
+5-minute read - by Andrea Powers, April 26, 2023

 In the past five years, the number of employees at ASML has more than doubled, from around 20,000 at the start of 2018 to more than 40,000 today.
 This incredible growth means that more space is needed for those employees to do their jobs – more office buildings, more logistics centers, more everything.
 This rapid expansion is supported by a wide range of sustainability goals, including sustainable construction practices, that will help balance our need to maximize capacity with our desire to minimize our impact on the community and the environment.